dhaasler/madcubapy/docs/source/visualization/wcsaxes_helpers.rst

 `~madcubapy.io.MadcubaMap` or `~astropy.nddata.CCDData` object if found, and sets the label accordingly.
-Due to a limitation in how the functions are coded, only the units of the last plotted map is correctly tracked.
+Due to a limitation in how the functions are coded, only the units of the last plotted map are correctly tracked.
 This is intentional to keep the number of needed arguments as low as possible.

 To allow for a correct parsing of the units of every map, the colorbar must